Skip to content

 In Open Payments, grants are used to indicate a resource owner, such as an account holder, has given a piece of software, such as a mobile app, permission (consent) to act on their behalf.

-Rafiki’s implementation of an Open Payments authorization server requires that consent is collected via an interactive grant before an outgoing payments request is issued.
+Rafiki’s implementation of an Open Payments authorization server requires that consent is collected via an interactive grant before an outgoing payment request is issued.
 A grant is interactive when explicit interaction by a resource owner (e.g., the software’s end user) is required to approve or deny the grant.
 Tapping an Approve button to authorize a payment is an example of an explicit interaction.

 Interactive grants can be optional for incoming payments and quotes; however, they’re enabled by default in Rafiki (the LIST_ALL_ACCESS_INTERACTION environment variable is true).
 When a grant request includes a list-all action for incoming payments and quotes, the request requires interaction.
 The list-all action is used when the client asks to list resources that it did not create.